Staying for 2 weeks in Japan soon? We’ve got you covered with must-dos and must-visits!

 2. Dining Areas

-• Kuromon Market: Your trip to Osaka would not be complete without a visit to the public market!
+- Kuromon Market: Your trip to Osaka would not be complete without a visit to Kuromon Market!
 This is where you can score good seafood like crab legs, oysters, and sea urchins.
 They also sell fresh produce here like strawberries, asparagus, tangerines, and Japanese pickles.

 Klook Tip: What is the best time to visit Tokyo?
 Anytime between March and April to catch autumn or between September and November for spring when cherry blossoms will be everywhere in the country!

-Now that you have an idea or two of what you can do during your stay in Japan, make sure to have this handy itinerary with you to guide you throughout your trip!
+Now that you have an idea or two of what you can do during your 2 weeks in Japan, make sure to have this handy Japan itinerary with you to guide you throughout your trip!
 While traveling can be fun alone, Tokyo and Osaka are best explored with friends and family.
 Don’t forget to take your camera with you to capture breathtaking views and joyful moments!